-Gaelen J. Morphet is Chief Investment Officer of Cinnamon Investments ULC, a position she has held since March 2018.
-Prior to that Ms. Morphet was Executive Vice President & Chief Investment Officer for Sentry Investments until October 2017, where she was responsible for \$19 billion in financial assets, including 22 mutual and pooled funds.
+Gaelen J. Morphet has been President, Morphet Family Wealth Advisors Inc., working with Cinnamon Investments ULC and other family offices, since November 2022.
+Prior to November 2022, Ms. Morphet was Chief Investment Officer of Cinnamon Investments ULC, a position she held since March 2018.
+Prior to this role, Ms. Morphet was Executive Vice President & Chief Investment Officer for Sentry Investments until October 2017, where she was responsible for \$19 billion in financial assets, including 22 mutual and pooled funds.
 Prior to this role, Ms. Morphet was Senior Vice President and Chief Investment Officer at Empire Life Investments and Empire Life Insurance Company, a position she held since 2009.